it-jonjon/Duo-API-Playground/Duo Onboarding/README.md

 | Retrieve Enrollment Status| Retrieves user enrollment status (`Retrieve Users > is_enrolled: true or false`) | Create Account, Enroll Users |
 | Assign Enrolled Users to Group | Associate a group with ID `group_id` with the user with ID `user_id`       | Create Account, Retrieve Enrollment Status |

-## 🔍 Variable Reference
-Below is a list of variables defined and used within this collection.
-Some variables are dynamically generated during API calls, while others need to be manually configured.

-- **`accounts_api_ikey`**: Your Accounts API Integration Key.
-This needs to be manually set in the global variables.
-- **`accounts_api_skey`**: Your Accounts API Secret Key.
-This needs to be manually set in the global variables.
-- **`accounts_api_host`**: Your Accounts API Hostname.
-This needs to be manually set in the global variables.
-- **`newChildAccount`**: Defines the name of the new Duo account.
-- **`usersCsv`**: Defines a CSV list for user enrollment, containing 'username' and 'email' for each entry.